 Description: Draws a triangle using the current pen width and foreground color for the line.
-If the optional fill argument is supplied, the triangle is also filled with the specified color.
+If the optional fill color argument is supplied, the triangle is also filled with the specified color.

-Command: tr x0 y0 x1 y1 x2 y2 [RGB]
+Command: tr x0 y0 x1 y1 x2 y2 [color]

 Arguments: The three x, y sets are the triangle vertices.
-The optional color fill argument is three hex characters; see SET COLOR DETAILED command.
+The optional color fill argument is in RGB444 format (see COLOR SPECIFICATIONS).